SICP Section 2.5

 integer -> rational -> real ->complex->polynomial

-An interesting abstraction isn’t it?
-It works too once all the interfaces are implemented.
-Designing software is indeed art…
+It’s an interesting abstraction, isn’t it?
+It works, too, once all the interfaces are implemented.
+Designing software is indeed an art.

-Some extra learning points were the representation of polynomials: the sparse and dense approaches both had their pros and cons.
-A better fix was to enable the system to support both representation formats (simple trick: convert one form to the other and everything should be all good :) ).
+One extra learning point was the representation of polynomials: the sparse and dense approaches had pros and cons.
+A better fix was to enable the system to support both representation formats (simple trick: convert one form to the other, and everything should be all good :) ).

 Another interesting trick was polynomial subtraction; there is really no need to implement subtract if you already have addition implemented.
 All you have to do is add ‘negated’ versions of each polynomial term.
 Simple but powerful.